 Set the goat cheese out on the counter to soften it a bit while you chop the cranberries.

 Mix everything together in a mixing bowl.
 The softer your goat cheese is, the easier it will be to combine.
-Even if it’s cold, it’ll mix fine.
-It’ll just take a little more muscle.
+If it’s cold, it’ll mix but will just take a little more muscle.

 Step 3: Form into a ball (doesn’t have to be perfect)

 Using your spoon, form the goat cheese mixture into a ball.
-Try not to use your hands much because it’ll be pretty sticky.
-Alternatively, you can form it into a log or a Christmas tree, whatever shape you’d like.
+Use your spoon, or parchment paper to keep your hands from getting sticky.
+Alternatively, you can form it into a log or a Christmas tree, whatever shape you’d like on your holiday table.

 Step 4: Dip the goat cheese ball in the pistachio crumbles.